auth0/terraform-provider-auth0/docs/guides/generate_terraform_config.md

 - **Auth0 CLI v1.1.0+** – Auth0's official CLI.
 This tool will be performing the heavy lifting.
 Specifically requires versions 1.1.0 and up.
 See: [Auth0 CLI installation instructions](https://auth0.github.io/auth0-cli/).

-## 1. Create Dedicated M2M Application
+## 1. Create Dedicated M2M Application for TF Provider

-Establish an authenticated link between the Auth0 Terraform provider and your Auth0 tenant by creating a dedicated machine-to-machine (M2M) application (client).
+Establish an authenticated link between the Auth0 Terraform provider and the Auth0 tenant you wish to generate config for.
+This can be done by creating a dedicated machine-to-machine (M2M) application (client).

 Follow the [Terraform Quickstart Guide](https://registry.terraform.io/providers/auth0/auth0/latest/docs/guides/quickstart#create-a-machine-to-machine-application) for instructions.
 Note the **domain**, **client ID**, and **client secret** values, as they are required in the next step.

-## 2. Set Environment Variables
+## 2. Set Environment Variables for TF Provider

 In your terminal, set the following environment variables, replacing `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, and `AUTH0_CLIENT_SECRET` with the values noted in step 1: